 - a personal statement of purpose

-- complete UF’s combined BA/MA application form (PDF)
+- complete UF’s combination BA/MA application form (PDF)

-NOTE: meeting these minimum requirements does not guarantee admission into the combined degree program.
+NOTE: meeting these minimum requirements does not guarantee admission into the combination degree program.

 How to Apply